greenpeace/planet4-child-theme-aotearoa/README.md

-# Greenpeace Planet 4 Child Theme for GP New Zealand
+# Greenpeace Planet 4 Child Theme for GP Aotearoa

 Child theme for the Planet 4 Wordpress project.
 The related master theme’s code lives at: